vikasgithub/risky-plumbers/For-Reviewers.md

 ## Code Structure

-This section explains the structure of the code
+This section explains the structure of the code.
+Below is the screenshot of the code directory structure.

 ![img.png](img.png)

 | File/Directory            | Notes                                                                                                                                                                                                                                      |